Simulating Chern insulators on a superconducting quantum processor

 with $b=\frac{1}{3}$.
-For instances of two coupled AAH chains by varying $\phi$ with the same $\Delta_{\uparrow(\downarrow)}/2\pi=12$~MHz and opposite $\Delta_\uparrow/2\pi=-\Delta_\downarrow/2\pi = 12$~MHz, we effectively simulate two different bilayer quantum systems, where the magnetic fluxes threading two layers are the same and have a difference of $\pi$, respectively.
-Using the above spectroscopic technique, we measure the band structures for these two cases (Figs.~\ref{fig:4}a and \ref{fig:4}b), which agree well with the theoretical predictions (dashed curves) using experimental parameters \cite{SM}.
+For instances of two coupled AAH chains by varying $\phi$ with the same $\Delta_{\uparrow(\downarrow)}/2\pi=12$~MHz and opposite $\Delta_\uparrow/2\pi=-\Delta_\downarrow/2\pi = 12$~MHz, we effectively simulate two different bilayer quantum systems~\cite{Rozhkov2016}, where the magnetic fluxes threading two layers are the same and have a difference of $\pi$, respectively.
+Using the above spectroscopic technique, we measure the band structures for these two cases (Figs.~\ref{fig:4}\textbf{a},~\textbf{b}), which agree well with the theoretical predictions (dashed curves) using the experimental parameters in the Supplementary Note 1.

-For $\Delta_{\uparrow(\downarrow)}/2\pi=12$~MHz with $J_\perp$ being comparable to $J_\parallel$, gapless edge states are experimentally observed (Fig.~\ref{fig:4}a), even when the Chern number for half filling is predicted to be zero \cite{SM}.
-This novel topological phase results from the existence of a pair of counter-propagating chiral edge states in the second gap (Fig.~\ref{fig:4}c), which are protected by the \emph{inversion symmetry} and lead to a \emph{zero} Hall conductivity $\sigma=0$ \cite{Lau2015,SM}.
-When we excite a corner qubit (e.g., Q$_{1,\uparrow}$) and monitor the excitation's QWs for $\phi=\frac{2\pi}{3}$, the time-evolved distribution $P_{j,s}$ shows oscillations between two corner states localized at the same boundary rung of the qubit ladder (Fig.~\ref{fig:4}f).
-This dynamical behavior can be further understood from the measured squared FT magnitudes $|A_{1,\uparrow}|^2$ and $|A_{1,\downarrow}|^2$ with respect to the corner qubits Q$_{1,\uparrow}$ and Q$_{1,\downarrow}$, respectively, which share information of the same edge states (Fig.~\ref{fig:4}c).
+For $\Delta_{\uparrow(\downarrow)}/2\pi=12$~MHz with $J_\perp$ being comparable to $J_\parallel$, gapless edge states are experimentally observed (Fig.~\ref{fig:4}\textbf{a}), even when the Chern number for half filling is predicted to be zero (see Methods).
+This novel topological phase results from the existence of a pair of counter-propagating chiral edge states in the second gap (Fig.~\ref{fig:4}\textbf{c}), which are protected by the {inversion symmetry} and lead to a {zero} Hall conductivity $\sigma=0$ \cite{Lau2015}.
+When we excite a corner qubit (e.g., Q$_{1,\uparrow}$) and monitor the excitation's QWs for $\phi=\frac{2\pi}{3}$, the time-evolved distribution $P_{j,s}$ shows oscillations between two corner states localised at the same boundary rung of the qubit ladder (Fig.~\ref{fig:4}\textbf{f}).
+This dynamical behaviour can be further understood from the measured squared FT magnitudes $|A_{1,\uparrow}|^2$ and $|A_{1,\downarrow}|^2$ with respect to the corner qubits Q$_{1,\uparrow}$ and Q$_{1,\downarrow}$, respectively, which share information of the same edge states (Fig.~\ref{fig:4}\textbf{c}).